sa-webb/covid-19-analyzer/README.md

 Project to pass time during social distantancing.

-## Server
+## Goals

-Wrangle csv data using Python.
+Explore csv data using Python.

-Insert results into MongoDB.

-Server exposes the results via API.
+Find and insert results to be exposed to an API

+Visualize the results with a React app and web charts.

+### Server

+Shared MongoDB database between python tools and express API.

-## Client
+### Client

-React client that uses Recharts and Material-UI to visualize results.
+React client that uses visualizatoin libraries to visualize results.